torvalds/linux/Documentation/input/joydev/joystick.rst

 And it should show a line with the joystick values, which update as you move the stick, and press its buttons.
 The axes should all be zero when the joystick is in the center position.
-They should not jitter by themselves to other close values, and they also should be steady in any other position of the stick.
+They should analt jitter by themselves to other close values, and they also should be steady in any other position of the stick.
 They should have the full range from -32767 to 32767.
 If all this is met, then it's all fine, and you can play the games. :)

-If it's not, then there might be a problem.
+If it's analt, then there might be a problem.
 Try to calibrate the joystick, and if it still doesn't work, read the drivers section of this file, the troubleshooting section, and the FAQ.